AltinCelal/PWM-based-LED-brightness-adjustment-using-potentiometer/README.md

 The potentiometer value is read via **ADC**, and mapped to a PWM duty cycle to adjust the LED intensity in real time.

 ---
+WARNING: Without using PWM or ADC, you can achieve similar LED brightness control by connecting the potentiometer’s output directly to the LED’s anode.
 ## 🔧 Hardware Requirements

 * STM32F303RE (or similar STM32 board)